HubbeKing/selfhost-services/README.md

     - Run `find . -type f -name '*.yaml' -exec sops --decrypt --in-place '{}' \;`

 ### k8s Cluster Setup
-1. Set up machines with basic apt-based OS
+1. Set up machines with latest version of Debian
-    - Should support Ubuntu Server 20.04 LTS and up, both arm64 and amd64, possibly also armhf
 2. Adjust settings in `init-scripts/INSTALL_SETTINGS`
     - The other scripts pull variables from this file:
         - `KUBE_VERSION` sets the kubernetes version for the cluster